enketo/enketo-core/README.md

 	var formSelector = 'form.or:eq(0)';

-	// required object containing data for the form var data = {};
+	// required object containing data for the form var data = {

-	// required string of the default instance defined in the XForm data.modelStr = globalXMLInstance;
+		// required string of the default instance defined in the XForm
+		modelStr: globalXMLInstance,

-	// optional string of an existing instance to be edited data.instanceStr = null;
+		// optional string of an existing instance to be edited
+		instanceStr: null,

-	// optional boolean whether this instance has been unsubmitted so far data.unsubmitted = true;
+		// optional boolean whether this instance has been unsubmitted so far
+		unsubmitted: true,
 		// optional array of objects containing {id: 'someInstanceId', xmlStr: '<root>external instance content</root>'}
-	data.external = [];
+		external = []
+	};

 	// instantiate a form, with 2 parameters var form = new Form( formSelector, data);